-- 6.39 When assessing the proposal, the proposed application site is located within an area of Moorhouse which has no particular vernacular and has a mix of single and two storey dwellings many of which are of relatively modern appearance.
+- 6.43 When assessing the proposal, the proposed application site is located within an area of Moorhouse which has no particular vernacular and has a mix of single and two storey dwellings many of which are of relatively modern appearance.
 In this part of Moorhouse, dwellings on the southern side of the B5307 are set back from the county highway, many partially screened by high hedges including Fairfield, within their own defined plots with former agricultural buildings forward of the building line fronting onto the pavement.
 The properties on the northern side of the county highway are predominantly closer to or front onto the pavement.
 Most of the dwellings would be of single storey construction with the semi-detached two storey dwellings located adjacent to the northern eastern boundaries of the application site.
 The design and materials of the single storey properties reflecting those of the single storey dwellings of the implemented permission for 9no. dwellings (application reference 19/0535).
 Furthermore, the proposed development, although located on the northern side of the county highway, would also retain most of the existing hedgerows which surround the site except for the section to provide access for the proposed development.
-Should Members approve the application, a condition is recommended which would seek to retain the hedgerows at a height of 1.6 metres when measured from the existing ground level and that they be enriched through the planting of a double rows of native hedgerow plants in gaps exceeding 250mm. - 6.40 In overall terms, the retention of the hedgerow and that the development would largely consist of bungalows would mitigate for any perceived potential impact on the adjacent listed buildings and their settings.
-Accordingly, the proposal will have a less than substantial harm to the significance of the heritage assets and their settings. - 6.41 In accordance with the objectives of NPPF, PPG, Section 66 (1) of the Planning (Listed Building and Conservation Areas) Act 1990 and relevant local planning policies, this less than substantial harm should be weighed against the public benefits of the proposal including where appropriate, securing its optimum viable use. - 6.42 In the context of the foregoing, the benefits of the proposal would: a) contribute to achieving the council's housing targets through the development of an allocated housing site; b) provide 2no. on-site affordable units where none exist currently; c) provide 12no. bungalows providing an opportunity to provide accommodation for those people looking to 'down size' while freeing up family accommodation for younger households; and d) provide an opportunity for Moorhouse and the surrounding villages which have more service provision the opportunity to grow and thrive.
+Should Members approve the application, a condition is recommended which would seek to retain the hedgerows at a height of 1.6 metres, except for the vehicular access, when measured from the existing ground level and that they be enriched through the planting of a double rows of native hedgerow plants in gaps exceeding 250mm. - 6.44 In overall terms, the retention of the hedgerow and that the development would largely consist of bungalows would mitigate for any perceived potential impact on the adjacent listed buildings and their settings with the detailing and overall appearance reflecting others within this part of Moorhouse.
+Accordingly, the proposal will have a less than substantial harm to the significance of the heritage assets and their settings and would not compete or dominate the listed buildings or their settings to detract from their importance. - 6.45 In accordance with the objectives of NPPF, PPG, Section 66 (1) of the Planning (Listed Building and Conservation Areas) Act 1990 and relevant local planning policies, this less than substantial harm should be weighed against the public benefits of the proposal including where appropriate, securing its optimum viable use.

-6.43 Accordingly, the benefits of the proposal clearly outweigh any perceived harm to the listed buildings and their settings.
+- 6.46 In the context of the foregoing, the benefits of the proposal would: a) contribute to achieving the council's housing targets through the development of an allocated housing site; b) provide 2no. on-site affordable units within the development site; c) provide 12no. bungalows providing an opportunity to provide accommodation for those people looking to 'down size' while freeing up family accommodation for younger households; and d) provide an opportunity for Moorhouse and the surrounding villages which have more service provision the opportunity to grow and thrive. - 6.47 Accordingly, the benefits of the proposal clearly outweigh any perceived harm to the listed buildings and their settings.